Cryptology: Encode and Decode Secret Messages

 Hence, he highly recommends that you submit a draft so he can give you feedback.

-When you submit your draft, I shall review and provide feedback.
+I shall review and provide feedback.

 (8.)
 All work must be turned in by the final due date to receive credit.